Axway/open-banking-docs/content/en/docs/deployment/installation/obconfigure.md

 linkTitle: "obconfigure"
 weight: 8
 ---
+obconfigure is a CLI Linux application for reading a master YAML file and copying the values into the target YAML files.
 Build and execution of the obconfigure CLI tool for the Axway Open Banking solution.

 ## Building the tool on Linux